edaehn/bitsgalore.github.io/_drafts/2021-02-02-android-emulation.md

   <figcaption>Startup screen of ARize app after disabling internet connection.</figcaption>
 </figure>

-Immer simply starts up with a blanl screen
+Immer simply starts up with a blank screen.

 So, the app does not actually work without an active internet connection, which is a serious (and probably unsurmountable) obstacle for long-term accessibility.